ms85py/single_file_projects/README.md

 You can see todays tasks, show all tasks for the week, show missed tasks and add/delete tasks.

+I'm not using classes extensively here, because I'm not sure how it'd benefit from them.

+I'm also not exactly happy with how I query things, but I couldn't think of a way to implement DRY (don't repeat yourself) without making the queries pretty obscure for everyone trying to understand what's going on, so I guess this way is "fine" for now.

 **Libraries/Modules used:** SQLAlchemy, datetime.